Montenegrin Cup: Period 2006-2016

 Next year, FK Rudar defended the title after penalties in the final game against FK Mogren.
 After the 90 minutes, game finished with result 2-2, which was the biggest number of goals in the final until then.
 That was the third title for FK Rudar since establishing of Montenegrin Cup.
 Except they defended the trophy, coach of FK Rudar Nebojša Vignjević became the first manager who won two editions of Montenegrin Cup.
 Before the final, FK Rudar eliminated FK Crvena Stijena (2-0, 2-1), FK Sutjeska (0-0, 2-1) and FK Zeta (1-0, 2-2).

 Season 2011–12 is remembered by the fact that one team from Montenegrin Second League won the Cup trophy.
 Big surprise made FK Čelik from Nikšić, who defeated Rudar in the final match - 2:1.
-That was the very first defeat of FK Rudar in Montenegrin Cup after the season 2008-09 and 28 consecutive wins and draws.
+That was the first defeat of FK Rudar in Montenegrin Cup after the season 2008-09 and 28 consecutive wins and draws.
 After the victory in the Cup finals, FK Čelik became first Second League side who gained participation in European competitions.
 Except that, striker Veselin Bojić became the first player who scored two goals in two different Montenegrin Cup finals for two different teams (2010-11 for FK Rudar; 2011-12 for FK Čelik).
 In previous rounds, team from Nikšić eliminated FK Blue Star (2-0), FK Lovćen (1-0, 1-0), FK Bokelj (1-1, 1-0) and FK Jedinstvo (3-0, 0-1).